As an Amazon Associate, we earn from qualifying purchases. This helps support our site at no extra cost to you.

 Here is how Star EV compares to its closest competitors on the factors buyers care about most:

-Choose Star EV if you want Trojan-brand batteries standard, the flexibility to choose from four lithium capacity tiers, and a well-featured cart from an independent American manufacturer.
-Star EV is the best option for buyers who care about battery quality and want a middle ground between Big 3 premium pricing and the flashiness of brands like ICON.
+Choose Star EV if you want a street-legal electric cart, flexible battery choices, and a well-featured vehicle from an independent American manufacturer.
+Star EV is the best option for buyers who like the Sirius or J Model package and have a dealer nearby.
 See our Star EV brand page for all models.

 Choose Club Car if you want the best resale value, a rust-proof aluminum frame, and the largest dealer network.
 Club Car costs more upfront but pays back in durability and resale.
 See our Club Car review or Club Car vs Star EV comparison.